victorangeloblancada/victorangeloblancada.github.io-jekyll/_posts/2019-01-01-channel-attribution-in-python.md

 ![Removal Effect](https://i0.wp.com/analyzecore.com/wp-content/uploads/2016/07/Screenshot-2016-07-25-21.26.57.png)

-This notebook uses Python to solve the sample attribution problem which Sergey Bril discussed on his website.
+I will use Python to solve the sample attribution problem which Sergey Bril discussed on his website.
 This solution does not use specialized libraries and instead implements the mathematics of multi-channel attribution directly onto a Pandas dataframe.
 The original problem can be found [here](https://analyzecore.com/2016/08/03/attribution-model-r-part-1/).

 The full notebook with Python code follows while an interactive version may be found on Colab [here](https://colab.research.google.com/drive/1m_SMStJUN0Q08eaNhIa0R2dkQS6HAewT).